kamilbochno/carworkshop/README.md

 and a footer at the bottom of the page with the most important information about the workshop.
 In addition, when being at the bottom of the page, you can use the button to return to the top of the page.

 The dashboard is different for the client and different for the admin.
-In client dashboard user can
+In client dashboard user can easily search for service history, cars overview and appointments from the car repair shop section, and for order history and new offers from car shop section.
+From dashboard user can quickly navigate to manage cars, appointments and shop subpages.
+On the navbar in the top of the dashboard user can navigate to my cars, appointment, shop, user profile and settings subpages.
+User can additionally return to the homepage and logout from dashboard.

+In admin/employee dashboard admin can easily search for services history, employees overview, appointments and recent purchases tables.
+From dashboard admin can view details or edit/delete table items.
+On the navbar in the top of the dashboard admin can navigate to warehouse and employees subpages.
+Admin can additionally return to the homepage and logout from dashboard.

 ## Technologies Used: